deviodigital/dispensary-age-verification/readme.txt

 1. Upload `dispensary-age-verification` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. Example of the age verification plugin modal box 2.The available Customizer options

 == Changelog ==

 = 1.1 =